dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** Details the plan to enhance the integrated diff viewer with background coloring for changes and WinMerge-like navigation controls to jump between differences.
 - **Tags:** feature plan, phase 2, ui, ux, diff, navigation, side-by-side

 ### A57.
-DCE - Phase 2 - Cycle Management Plan
+DCE - Phase 2 - Cycle Management Features
-- **Description:** Outlines the user stories and technical implementation for deleting cycles and resetting the PCPP history.
+- **Description:** Details the plan for adding critical cycle management features to the Parallel Co-Pilot panel, including deleting the current cycle and resetting the entire history.
 - **Tags:** feature plan, phase 2, ui, ux, history, cycle management

+### A58.
+DCE - WinMerge Source Code Analysis
+- **Description:** Documents the key files and concepts from the WinMerge source code that are relevant to building a high-quality diff viewer.
+- **Tags:** research, analysis, diff, winmerge, source code

 ## II.
 Standalone Utilities & Guides